-LOW RISK MEDIUM RISK HIGH RISK

-School staff should check in with families through socially distanced means to identify their needs and how the school can help them through the pandemic.
+LOW RISK MEDIUM RISK HIGH RISK School staff should check in with families to identify their needs and how the school can help them through the pandemic.
 Ask, "What do you see at home that you want the school to know to support your child's learning?"
 Reach out to families and students to determine what safe methods of communication are most helpful for them and at what time.
 When checking in, discuss what kinds of options are typically offered to support their student's academic learning and emotional well-being when at school.
 Consider offering virtual office hours for students and caregivers.
 When reaching out virtually to caregivers, remember that it may have been a long time since caregivers were in school.
 Consider creating clear daily lists of work for students with easy-to-follow instructions.
 Caregivers are not familiar with the jargon and acronyms that are normally used with students and colleagues, so write instructions in plain English.

-110000 D 1111 II DI 1.40.4.40000